 As more social media marketers are jumping into Pinterest along comes an understanding of the benefits and goals of the site.
-Benefits for example include referring site traffic, brand exposure and link building for search engine optimization.
-Some of the goals while on the site would be getting as many re-Pins, comments and likes as possible.
+Perks, for example, include referring site traffic, brand exposure, and link building for search engine optimization.
+Some of the goals while on the site would be getting as many re-Pins, comments, and likes as possible.

-One great benefit of Pinterest is that, opposed to other sites, when you submit a piece of content you automatically go up to the top of the food chain.
-For example, say that I submit an infographic on search engine optimization and so does a competitor.
+One great benefit of Pinterest is that, opposed to other sites, when you submit a piece of content, you automatically go up to the top of the food chain.
+For example, say that I submit an infographic on search engine optimization, and so does a competitor.
 No matter who has more followers or re-pins, as of now, our post will both have equal weight and be seen by the same amount of users.
-This is very different than an Edge Rank situation that you will see on Facebook, where the amount of users subjected to a post is completely biased.
-I for one am happy about this… But others may not agree.
+This is very different than an Edge Rank situation that you will see on Facebook, where the amount of users subjected to a post is entirely biased.
+I, for one, am happy about this.
+But others may not agree.

-Here is an important item.
+Here is an essential item.
 You must associate your Pinterest board with a Pinterest category if you want it to show up in the main feed.
-If you do not only your followers will see your Pins that get posted to that Pinterest board.
+If you don’t, your followers will see your Pins that get posted to that Pinterest board.

 As of now, the way Pinterest interacts with the outside world is limited.
-Sure there is a share button, Pin It browser plugin and Pinterest profile icons, but there are really no good WordPress or Drupal plugins to add these items.
-For the moment these types of development projects will need to be addressed individually.
+Sure there is a share button, Pin It browser plugin, and Pinterest profile icons, but there are no good WordPress or Drupal plugins to add these items.
+For the moment, these types of development projects will need to be addressed individually.
 No big deal though, they are easy enough.